-- Accrued Vacation and Sick Leave - Employer-Paid Health/Medical/Dental Premiums - Employer-Paid Disability Insurance Premiums - Employer-Paid Life Insurance Premiums - Employer-Paid Contributions to acceptable retirement funds/pension plans - Employer-Paid Contributions to acceptable deferred compensation funds - Employer-Paid Child Day Care - Employer-Paid Claims for Health/Medical/Dental Insurance when the provider is self-insured (may be allocated)
+- Accrued Vacation and Sick Leave - Employer-Paid Health/Medical/Dental Premiums - Employer-Paid Disability Insurance Premiums - Employer-Paid Life Insurance Premiums - Employer-Paid Contributions to acceptable retirement funds/pension plans - Employer-Paid Contributions to acceptable deferred compensation funds - Employer-Paid Child Day Care - Employer-Paid Claims for Health/Medical/Dental Insurance when the provider is self-insured (may be allocated) - ACCRUED LEAVE.
+If the provider chooses to report accrued leave expenses not yet subject to payroll taxes, they must be reported as employee benefits.
+Providers must maintain adequate documentation to substantiate that costs reported one year as accrued benefits are not also reported, either the same or another year, as salaries and wages.
+See 1 TAC Section 355.103(b)(1)(A)(iii)(III)(-c-).

-Note: Costs that are not employee benefits Per 1 TAC §355.103(b)(1)(A)(iii)(II), the contracted provider's unrecovered cost of uniforms, staff personal vehicle mileage reimbursement, job-related training reimbursements and job certification renewal fees are not to be reported as benefits but are to be reported as costs applicable to specific cost report line items, unless they are subject to payroll taxes, in which case they are reported as salaries and wages.
-See 1 TAC §355.103(b)(1)(A)(iii)(III)(-e-) and instructions on staff personal vehicle mileage reimbursement for further direction on the correct reporting of these costs.
+Note: Costs that are not employee benefits Per 1 TAC Section

+355.103(b)(1)(A)(iii)(II), the contracted provider's unrecovered cost of uniforms, staff personal vehicle mileage reimbursement, job-related training reimbursements and job certification renewal fees are not to be reported as benefits but are to be reported as costs applicable to specific cost report line items, unless they are subject to payroll taxes, in which case they are reported as salaries and wages.
+See 1 TAC Section 355.103(b)(1)(A)(iii)(III)(-e-) and instructions on staff personal vehicle mileage reimbursement for further direction on the correct reporting of these costs.